April 29, 2025

 Descript's all-in-one YouTube editor has everything you need to record, transcribe, and edit your videos in one central place.
 Sign up for a free Descript account today.

-YouTube Premiere FAQs
+Instant Premiere on YouTube FAQs

-Should you use Premiere on YouTube?
+Should you use instant Premiere on YouTube?

-Is YouTube Premiere worth it?
+Is instant Premiere on YouTube worth it?

 Yes!
 YouTube Premiere is a great way to promote your upcoming video content.
 As well as sending push notifications to subscribers when a new Premiere has been scheduled, you can interact live with your viewers while your Premiere is airing.
+This real-time interaction helps build stronger connections with your audience and gives you immediate feedback on your content.

 • Watch your new videos live with viewers in real-time